atskas/RandomNumCPP/README.md

 # Random Number Generator

-Not much you can do with a random number generator, really.
+Not much you can do with a random number generator that's unique, really.

 ## Features